- .optimizer

 - .initial

-, the name of the starting parameter values input of
+A character, the name of the starting parameter values input of

 - .value

-, the name of the optimal function value in the output list
+A character, the name of the optimal function value in the output list

-of optimizer
+of optimizer.

 - .parameter

-, the name of the optimal parameter vector in the output
+A character, the name of the optimal parameter vector in the output

-list of optimizer
+list of optimizer.

 - .direction

-, indicates whether the optimizer minimizes ("min"
+A character, indicates whether the optimizer minimizes ("min")

-or maximizes ("max"
+or maximizes ("max").

 - ...